7 Minutes of reading

 - Overall performance

-This is further aided by LMS certification which validates the successful completion of your courses by learners.
+It is further aided by LMS certification, which validates learners' successful completion of your courses.

 You can also send managers these same surveys and questionnaires to see if they have spotted any evidence of their team members’ training being carried over into their day-to-day work.